drivera123/LDRS500/chapter1.md

 | Commitment to the growth of people | 1 | 2 | 3 | 4 |
 | Building community | 1 | 2 | 3 | 4 |

+## References

+none

-## **Learning Activity 1**
+## Assessment

-Read chapters 1 and 10 in your Northouse text.

-Begin your blog with Northouse’s definition of leadership as above in the unit overview.
-Then explain your ideas about the following components of leadership: process, power, influence, group context and goal attainment.
-Close with one question that invites further comment and discussion.

-In your blog distinguish between assigned and emergent leaders.
-Give an example of an instance in which you ‘emerged’ as a leader.
-Explain how your communication might have facilitated your emergence as a leader.
-Close with one question that invites further comment and discussion.

-Citing references from Northouse \(and referencing according to APA\), post a blog on the essential activities of management and leadership.
-How are these activities played out by managers and leaders?
-Comment on which approaches you think are most essential for an organization to prosper.
-Close with one question that invites further comment and discussion.

-After reading about the principles of Servant Leadership and completing the personal inventory, comment on three principles of your choice and give an example of each principle.
-Which of these three will be most challenging for you to consistently realize in your practice?
-Close with one question that invites further comment and discussion.

-Read and respond to at least one other blog post for each of the above.
-Try to read several of your colleagues’ posts to gain a variety of perspectives and to get to know one another in this learning community.

 ## Assignment 1

 ### \*\*[Follow the Leader](assignment-1.md)

 #### Due: End Week 1\*\*

+## Assignment 2

+Read and respond to at least one other blog post.
+Try to read several of your colleagues’ posts to gain a variety of perspectives and to get to know one another in this learning community.